arjenderuiter/arjenderuiter.github.io/_posts/2025-03-27-REFLECTIONS-ON-FASTFLOWCONF-2025-ALIGNING-AUTONOMY,-FLOW,-AND-VALUE-FOR-BETTER-ENGINEERING.md

 His talk reinforced something we often sense intuitively: **when teams can reduce friction and work in smaller, autonomous units, value flows faster and more predictably**.

-<h3>3.
-Autonomy, Is That What We Really Want? – Evelyn Van Kelle & Kenny Baas-Schwegler</h3>
+<h3>Autonomy, Is That What We Really Want? – Evelyn Van Kelle & Kenny Baas-Schwegler</h3>

 🎥 [Watch the talk](https://www.youtube.com/watch?v=Q9-LMmOKZaM)